Science Center 1310

 Encouraging students, particularly those who are underrepresented in the field, to study mathematics.
 I enjoy exposing students to the beauty of mathematics, both inside and outside of the classroom.

-I founded and direct the Career Mentoring Workshop (CaMeW) for women finishing their PhDs.
-Through the workshop, we have mentored over 60 women at this critical transition point in their careers.
+I founded and direct the Career Mentoring Workshop (CaMeW) for women finishing their PhDs in mathematics.
+Through seven iterations of the workshop, we have mentored over 95 women at this critical transition point in their careers.
 I continue to seek funding to support the workshop in future summers.

 Ph.D., M.S., University of North Carolina, Chapel Hill